10 Types of Chimneys That are Safe, Effective, & Attractive

 This is like bringing back old times in the recent era, even using these wood burning stove chimney styles as types of stoves.
 Wood-burning stoves have been in use for a long time, especially in old houses.
 Now it is gaining back in popularity and being installed in modern houses.

 What separates a wood-burning stove from a masonry chimney and other chimneys is that it burns wood instead of gas to keep the housing warm.
-A chimney for this particular stove can't go through the roof; rather, it needs to be vented out through the wall.
+A chimney for a gas stove won't go through the roof; rather, it needs to be vented out through the wall.

 Types of Chimneys That Look Good & Are Safe